 - Add fresh or frozen berries.

-- Optional: A squeeze of lemon juice over the berries for extra vitamin C.
+- Optional: Add a splash of lemon juice over the berries for additional vitamin C.

 Vegan Buddha Bowl